 Mined Diamond Alternatives: Lab-made, or Synthetic?

 If you’re like most people, buying a diamond seems confusing.
-To make matters worse, many retailers try to confuse you with “synthetic” diamonds, “lab-made” diamonds, “natural” diamonds, and “diamond simulants.”
-Luckily, we’re here to help you decide what you really want.
+To make matters worse, many retailers toss around these terms: “synthetic” diamonds, “lab-made” diamonds, “natural” diamonds, and “simulated” diamonds.
+Luckily, we’re here to help you decide what you really want, and for you to know the differences.

-When we’re talking about gems most people separate the terms “lab created” and “lab grown” from “synthetic.”
+When we’re talking about gems, most people separate the terms “lab created” and “lab grown” from “synthetic.”
 For this reason, we will define “synthetic diamonds” as referring to something that isn’t a diamond at all.
-Jewelers also call these “diamond simulants” or “fake diamonds.”
+Otherwise known as “diamond simulants” or “fake diamonds.”
 Below are some examples.

 If you want a quality synthetic diamond ring, chances are you’ll run into jewelers who sell Moissanite.
 This can be a natural mineral, but nearly all of it is made in a lab.
 Chemically, Moissanite is made up of crystalline silicon carbide.
 It is nearly as hard as diamonds and harder than all other diamond substitutes on the market.
 Natural Moissanite is extremely rare, but scientists have been able to create it in the lab.